Category 5 cable: Applications

 Category 5 cable is used in structured cabling for computer networks such as Ethernet over twisted pair.
-The cable standard prescribes performance parameters for frequencies up to 100 MHz and is suitable for 10BASE-T, 100BASE-TX (Fast Ethernet), 1000BASE-T (Gigabit Ethernet), and 2.5GBASE-T. 10BASE-T and 100BASE-TX Ethernet connections require two wire pairs.
+The cable standard prescribes performance parameters for frequencies up to 100 MHz and is suitable for 10BASE-T, 100BASE-TX (Fast Ethernet), 1000BASE-T (Gigabit Ethernet), 2.5GBASE-T and 10GBASE-T. 10BASE-T and 100BASE-TX Ethernet connections require two wire pairs.
 1000BASE-T and faster Ethernet connections require four wire pairs.
 Through the use of power over Ethernet (PoE), power can be carried over the cable in addition to Ethernet data.

 Cat 5 is also used to carry other signals such as telephony and video.
 In some cases, multiple signals can be carried on a single cable; Cat 5 can carry two conventional telephone lines as well as 100BASE-TX in a single cable.
 The USOC/RJ-61 wiring standard may be used in multi-line telephone connections.
 Various schemes exist for transporting both analog and digital video over the cable.
 HDBaseT (10.2 Gbit/s) is one such scheme.